 Heart-shaped leaves and an abundance of flowers make this a showy plant.
 Typically found in dry open woods.

 A fine textured vase shaped plant.
 Flowers are small but clustered into larger heads, resulting in clouds of tiny white flowers which bloom from late summer into autumn.
+The flowers mature into seed clusters, giving autumn interest.
+Does best in dry, sandy fields or open woods.

 A warm season, low-growing bunchgrass which produces striking plumage in the summer.
 The inflorescence appears as hazy, reddish-purple clouds.
 Often used for erosion control owing to its fibrous, deep roots.
 Drought tolerant and low maintenance.